asimcanyagiz/asimcanyagiz/README.md

 <h1 align="center">
   Hi everyone, my name is Asım Can
 </h1>
-I've been working to improve myself in the software development.I interested in web development fron-end.
+I've been working to improve myself in the software development.I interested in web development front-end.
 Currently I'm working hospital as Dialysis Technician but I give minimum 4 hours in a day self learning.
 I'm ready to collaborate for project.
 My traine as Dialysis Technician end at 04.08.2022.
 After that I am ready for a work environment where I can work together, create together and improve skills together.
 <br>
 <br>